azhar0100/Stats-js/Readme.md

 The iterate is a function that iterates over class lists(the classes array).
 It is the probably the main portion of the classes portion of the Stats library.
 The iterate function recieves an array of functions which it executes over the classes array sequentially.The functions are given 3 arguments on execution:-
-  - The current class object.
+  -The current class object.
-  - A collective space.
+  -A collective space.
-  - The params given to the create function.
+  -The params given to the create function.

 The iterator runs in the following cases by default:- -When the `create` method is called.It is called with the core methods.